 The point is to train, do your best, and reach your fitness goal.
 Our supportive challenge guides and community spirit will help you conquer the challenge of a lifetime.
-You're also likely to improve your mental health and well-being, and you can make a huge difference for the charity closest to your heart.
+You're also likely to improve your mental health and well-being, and you can choose to fundraise for the charity closest to your heart.

 We strongly recommend you train for the trek.
-We'll tackle very steep climbs and descents through the mountains on uneven terrain.
-You also need to be prepared for trekking an average of 6-8 hours every day.
-We'll break this up with short breaks and lunch stops
+We'll tackle very steep climbs and descents through the mountains, but the terrain will be fairly smooth.
+You also need to be prepared for hiking an average of 6-8 hours every day.
+We'll break this up with short breaks and lunch stops.

-Once you register for Trek Japan Kyoto to Tokyo, we'll send you a realistic training plan.
+Once you register for Trek Japan, we'll send you a realistic training plan.
 This builds up gradually over time so you'll be ready and raring to go by the time we depart for Japan.
 We also recommend checking out our top trekking tips here and our indoor training ideas here for the days you don't feel like facing the weather!

-Once you've signed up, we'll send you a link to a private Facebook group for everyone registered for Trek Japan Kyoto to Tokyo.
+Once you've signed up, we'll send you a link to a private Facebook group for everyone registered for Trek Japan.
 Please use this space to swap questions, advice and updates with your fellow trekkers on your training and fundraising.

 You may also want to reach out to the other participants in this group to see if there's anyone in your local area you can meet up to train and fundraise with.